eloquent/phony/doc/index.md

   scrolled.
 - An expanded table of contents can be viewed by clicking the "+" symbol in the menu.
+- Documentation for other versions can be selected in the bottom-right corner.

 ### Example test suites